(as amended by the NPPA Board of Directors, September 29, 2015)

 - Strive by example and influence to maintain the spirit and high standards expressed in this code.
 When confronted with situations in which the proper action is not clear, seek the counsel of those who exhibit the highest standards of the profession.
 Visual journalists should continuously study their craft and the ethics that guide it.

-For administrative purposes, membership is distributed among the following eleven (11) regions on the basis of the individual member's current home or employment address.
+For administrative purposes, membership is distributed among the following nine (9) regions on the basis of the individual member's current home or employment address.
 (Members who temporarily move overseas will remain on the membership roll of the regional division to which they were assigned at the time of their move.)

 - USA: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont

-- International: New Brunswick, Newfoundland & Labrador, Nova Scotia, Prince Edward’s Island
+- Canada: New Brunswick, Newfoundland & Labrador, Nova Scotia, Prince Edward’s Island

-- Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia, West Virginia
+- Delaware, District of Columbia, Maryland, southern New Jersey, Pennsylvania, Virginia, West Virginia

-- USA: Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee
+- USA: Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina

 - USA: Arizona, California, Hawaii, Nevada

-To be eligible for election to regional office, a candidate must be a Professional Member in good standing prior to being nominated.
+To be eligible for election or appointment to a regional office, a candidate must be a Professional Member or Life Member in good standing in that region prior to being nominated or appointed.

 Election of Regional Officers

-Regional Officers shall be elected by the members of the Region, by mail or electronic ballot distributed, collected and counted by the National Secretary, and shall serve two-year terms.
+Regional Officers shall be elected by the members of the Region, by mail or electronic ballot distributed, collected and counted by the National Secretary and Executive Director.

 A vacancy shall exist upon resignation or upon removal from office.
-In the event of a vacancy in the office of Regional Chair, the Regional Associate Chair shall automatically assume the office of Regional Chair for the remainder of the resigned or removed officeholder's term.
-In the event of a vacancy of only the Regional Associate Chair, the President shall appoint an interim Regional Associate Chair to serve the remainder of the resigned or removed officeholder's term.
-In the event of a vacancy in both of the offices of Regional Chair and Regional Associate Chair, the President shall appoint an interim Regional Chair and Regional Associate Chair to serve the remainder of the resigned or removed officeholders' terms.
+In the event of a vacancy in the office of Regional Chair, the Associate Regional Chair shall automatically assume the office of Interim Regional Chair for the remainder of the resigned or removed Regional Chair's term.
+If the Associate Regional Chair is unwilling or unable to serve as Interim Regional Chair, the President shall appoint an Interim Regional Chair.
+In the event of a vacancy of only the Associate Regional Chair, the Regional Chair shall appoint a new Associate Regional Chair, approved by the President.
+In the event of a vacancy in both of the offices of Regional Chair and Associate Regional Chair, the President shall appoint an Interim Regional Chair, who shall appoint their Associate Regional Chair, approved by the President, to serve the remainder of the resigned or removed officeholders' terms.

 Election of Regional Chairs Representative

-The Regional Chairs Representative and Associate Regional Chairs Representative shall be elected in April by a simple majority of votes from Regional Chairs and Associate Chairs, and shall serve a one-year term.
+The Regional Chairs Representative and Associate Regional Chairs Representative shall be elected in the first quarter of the year by a simple majority of votes from Regional Chairs and Associate Regional Chairs, and shall serve a one-year term.

 A vacancy of the Regional Chairs Representative or Associate Regional Chairs Representative shall be filled by a majority vote of the Regional Chairs and Associate Regional Chairs.